Common Cold (cont.)

 - Find a local Family Physician in your town

 What is the prognosis for the common cold?
+What is the duration of the common cold?

 Generally, the prognosis for the common cold is excellent.
 The common cold needs to run its natural course, and most individuals with the common cold will recover within seven to 10 days.
+However, certain viruses may take up to three weeks to completely resolve.

 What are complications of the common cold?

 Complications that may arise from the common cold include the development of a middle ear infection (otitis media) or sinusitis.
 In individuals with asthma or chronic obstructive pulmonary disease (COPD), the common cold can sometimes trigger an exacerbation of their illness, leading to shortness of breath and increased wheezing.
 Though uncommon, pneumonia can sometimes develop as a secondary infection in individuals with the common cold.
+An evaluation by a health-care professional should be undertaken if any of these complications are suspected.

 Is it possible to prevent the common cold?